AngerSolutions/angersolutions.github.io/rules/readme.md

 * NEVER forward Anger Solutions' emails to others.
 * NEVER give out the Group Facilitator's email address, nor CC anyone to it.
   Give them [anger.mgmt@protonmail.com](mailto:anger.mgmt@protonmail.com) instead.
+* The [anger.mgmt@protonmail.com](mailto:anger.mgmt@protonmail.com) email address is ONLY for people that are NOT currently in the program.
 * Emails are typically deleted, for privacy reasons, after viewing them.
   DON'T assume Anger Solutions still has access to any old emails.